-Lamb under salt is a traditional Italian dish originating from Sardinia.
-The lamb meat is covered with plenty of coarse salt and aromatic spices like thyme, juniper, and bay leaf.
-This cooking method allows the meat to absorb the flavors and remain incredibly tender and juicy.
-Once cooked, the salt crust is broken, and the meat is served in thin slices.
+Salt-cured lamb is a traditional Italian dish originating from Sardinia.
+The lamb is covered with abundant coarse salt and aromatic spices such as thyme, juniper and bay leaf.
+This method allows the meat to absorb the flavors and remain incredibly tender and succulent.
+Once cooked, the salt crust is broken and the meat is served in thin slices.
 A dish with an intense and irresistible flavor!

-Cut the lamb meat into chunks, rub it with coarse salt, and place it in a terracotta pot
+Cut the boneless lamb into chunks, rub it with the coarse salt and place it in a terracotta jar.

-Add the juniper berries, whole peppercorns, a few bay leaves, the sprig of thyme, and all the coarse salt so that the meat is completely covered
+Add the juniper berries, peppercorns, a few bay leaves, the sprig of thyme and the rest of the coarse salt so that the meat is completely covered.

-Close the container with a wooden board, place a weight on top, and let the meat marinate for a week in a cool place, stirring occasionally
+Close the container with a wooden board, place a weight on top and let the meat marinate for one week in a cool place, stirring occasionally.

-After the indicated time, replace the board with a lid and store in a dark, cool place for no more than two months
+After the time has passed, replace the board with a lid and store in a cool, dark place for no more than two months.

-When ready to use, soak the meat in a bowl full of water overnight, then drain, dry, and cook it following the chosen recipe
+When ready to use, soak the meat in a bowl of water overnight, then drain, pat dry and cook it according to the chosen recipe.

 Italia, Sardegna